gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 }
 ```

-Can we define what is an input and an output with our new tool, the sets?
+Can we define what is an input and an output with our new tool?
 Yes!
 In mathematics a function `f` is a relation between a set A of inputs (also called *domain*) and a set B of permissible outputs (also called *codomain*) with the property that each input `a` is related to exactly one output `b = f(a)`.
 We denote this by `f: A -> B`

 > **Note**.
 In mathematics **doesn't make sense** to apply a function `f` to an element that do not belong to its domain.
 I'll implement this fact in JavaScript throwing a `TypeError`.